 - Grade II*

 - Grade II the majority of listed buildings fall into this group, listed for special interest.

 Contact Heritage England as the first port of call.
 They will require the application to be supported with new evidence relating to the historic and/or architectural interest of the building.
 You do not have to be the owner of the building and there is no right of appeal against a listing.

 Does listing cover the entire building?

-Yes, listing covers the full interior, unless explicitly highlighted as being excluded in the list description.
-This also means any additional extensions, or fixtures and structures that may be attached.
-Any land attached to buildings developed before 1948 will also be including in the listing under the term ‘curtilage.’
+Yes, the listing covers the full interior, unless explicitly highlighted as being excluded in the list description.
+This also means any additional extensions or fixtures and structures that may be attached.
+Any land attached to buildings developed before 1948 will also be included in the listing under the term ‘curtilage.’

 How does living in a grade listed building affect me?